lozia/RunningBalance/README.md

 - Latest transactions
 - Add and delete income/expense statement

-2. Milestone 2: Weather board
+2. Milestone 2: Weather board and Expense Visualization
 - View the weather of my desired city
+- Add the pie chart for expense distributions

 3. Milestone 3: News dashboard
 - View the today's news